University of Leeds2015 League Table Ranking 23

 - Electrical and electronic engineering produced the best results in the country, with social work and social policy, English, Italian, geography and nursing also highly rated.
 More than half its schools are ranked in the top ten in the country.

-- Leeds is part of the Worldwide Universities Network, which brings together 18 research-intensive universities to collaborate on research, postgraduate degree programmes and continuing professional development.
+- In 2012–13, the University secured 615 new research awards totalling £146m.
+Leeds is part of the Worldwide Universities Network, which brings together 18 research-intensive universities to collaborate on research, postgraduate degree programmes and continuing professional development.

 - Leeds’ research strengths are in areas such as energy, climate and geo hazards, water, transport systems, biomedical engineering, advanced electronic devices, condensed matter physics and medical technologies.